Accounts receivable revenue can be confusing for small businesses because it’s money that’s owed but hasn’t yet been paid.

 What can accounts receivable ratio tell you?

 Accounts receivable ratio can help determine whether or not your customer base will pay back money owed.
-If you find yourself in the situation where you don't know how much money you're going to collect from a particular client, it might be helpful to look at accounts receivable ratio.
 This metric helps you understand what percentage of invoices have been paid off.

 A low ratio indicates that your customers tend to pay back late.
-Your best bet is to avoid clients with high ratios because you'll likely end up having to chase payments down.
-On the flip side, a high ratio suggests that your customers are paying out earlier than expected.
-In this case, you might want to consider offering discounts to encourage payment sooner rather than later.
+Your best bet is to minimize clients with high ratios because you'll likely end up having to chase payments down.

 Go back to the table of contents.

-For example, assume that Company X had $1 million in accounts receivable and $500,000 in accounts payable outstanding at the end of the month.
-If Company X paid off its accounts payable within 30 days, it would have an AR turnover ratio of 0.5.
+For example, assume Company B had $1 million in accounts receivable and $500,000 in accounts payable outstanding at the end of the month.
+If Company B paid off its accounts payable within 30 days, it would have an AR turnover ratio of 0.5.
 However, if it took 60 days to pay down its accounts payable, the AR turnover ratio would be 0.6.

 Go back to the table of contents.